-If the required behaviour is to copy the struct and have each copy point to its own object, then a function is needed to implement deep copying, i.e. copy all the members of $\mathbb B$ to $\mathbb A$ - other than the pointer, and allocate sufficient memory to make a copy of the object pointed to by $\mathbb B$ and make $\mathbb A$ point to this new object.
+If the required behaviour is to copy the struct and have each copy point to its own object, then a function is needed to implement deep copying, i.e. copy all the members of B to A - other than the pointer, and allocate sufficient memory to make a copy of the object pointed to by B and make A point to this new object.

-- Follow the guidelines of TR 24772-1 clause 6.38.5. - Where necessary, create a function to correctly perform the deep copy
+- Follow the guidance contained in TR 24772-1 clause 6.38.5. - Where necessary, create a function to correctly perform the deep copy.

-6.39 Memory leak [XYL]
+6.39 Memory leaks and heap fragmentation [XYL]